Ganrokh/100-days-of-code/log.md

 **Thoughts:** I have been struggling to learn React, so I thought that it would be best if I had a bit more guidance with a course on it.
 I really want to master React, so taking a course seemed to be the optimal choice, at least until I master the basics.
 I chose Stephen Grider's course because I had completed part of his Solidity course in the past, and I enjoyed his teaching style.

 I completed the first section of the course today, which involved installing Node and create-react-app.
 I wasn't expecting to have to install anything, actually, so this is a bit refreshing.
 Reminds me of when I attempted to learn Python.
 That said, I can safely say that I am already understanding React a lot more than when I was depending on the FCC course alone.
 This is fun.
 Thank you, Stephen.

+### Day 62: Thursday, February 21th, 2019

+**Today's Progress:** Continued learning the basics of React with Stephen Grider's course.

+**Thoughts:** I really like React.
+I'm a fan of the simplification of things, and I feel like the combination of JS and HTML together is a new level of that.
+I'm learning React much easier now than I was following the FCC section.
+I'm enjoying it immensely.
+I also took some time today to make a cheat sheet for NPM commands and random quirks of React.